biogeme.expressions

 As the signature requires an Id, we need to prepare the expression first.

-beta1.prepare(database=my_data, numberOfDraws=0)
+beta1.prepare(database=my_data, number_of_draws=0)

-beta3.prepare(database=my_data, numberOfDraws=0)
+beta3.prepare(database=my_data, number_of_draws=0)

 Variables